Fill form to unlock content

 Additionally, as parametric insurance tends to be a multi-year policy, the solution hedges traditional insurance market volatility while matching the capital to the risk.
 The overall result is a generally more flexible insurance program that seeks to generate cash faster than with traditional insurance during extreme uncertainty if an earthquake occurs, providing resilience to help face the future.

 How Can Parametric Insurance Reduce Total Cost of Risk?

 Risk managers should expect to see increased popularity of parametric insurance as more organizations couple these policies with traditional indemnity programs.
 Parametric insurance provides a different way to think about risk and how to mitigate it, especially if conventional products aren't meeting an organization's needs.

 While parametric insurance can be seen as more expensive than traditional policies and contributing to additional premium spend in isolation, these solutions can nevertheless lower total cost of risk if used wisely.
 For example, the inclusion of the parametric capacity may allow the company to be more comfortable taking a higher retention on additional traditional indemnity risk for hurricanes, which by itself could fund the cost of the parametric solution.
 On top of this, all else being equal, by having the parametric solution, less non-traditional risk is retained, ideally freeing up capital for other uses and lowering the cost of risk.

-But beyond the impact on cost of risk, parametric insurance provides an important strategic tool where organizations can partner with insurers to solve additional complex business problems.
+But beyond the impact on cost of risk, parametric insurance provides an important strategic tool where organizations can partner with insurers to solve additional complex business problems while allowing risk managers to better take control of their risk.
 Many exogenous, non-damage business interruption events, such as COVID-19, are not readily addressed by existing insurance solutions.
 As the industry collectively works to better enhance resiliency to these events and other emerging risks, parametric insurance can be a key tool to better match capital to risk.